An Algorithm for Local Transverse Feedback Linearization: Supporting Results

 The generators ``drop off'' as the derived flag is computed.
 This is precisely what is meant by subprocedure~\ref{adapt:a}.
 Recall, however, that we must not only find exact generators for the differential ideal, but ones that annihilate tangent vectors to \(\Manifold{L}.\) Unfortunately, the process of finding these annihilating exact one-forms requires rewriting the generators of the ideal \(\langle \Ideal{I}^{(k)}, \D t\rangle\) which would ruin the adapted structure~\eqref{eqn:gsadapted}.
 This is why we explicitly demonstrate that the re-adaptation process, subprocedure~\ref{adapt:a} in particular, can be applied when required.

 Unfortunately, finding exact generators that annihilate tangent vectors to \(\Manifold{L}\) is itself challenging.
 As seen in~\cite[Remark 2]{DSouza2021}, constructing annihilating one-forms directly from known exact forms can ruin their exactness.
 The remark suggests solving another Cauchy problem to find the correct exact one-form.
 This is tenable in the single-input case, but is not a satisfying solution in the multi-input case especially when seeking multiple, independent, scalar, transverse outputs.
-To avoid this additional integration step, we introduce maps \(F_k\) whose differential is the exact generator for \(\langle \Ideal{I}^{(k)}, \D t\rangle^{(\infty)}.\) The re-adaptation process mentioned earlier, subprocedure~\ref{adapt:a}, amounts to rewriting the components of these smooth maps so that the image of the pullback \(\Image (\J F_k)^*\) is preserved.
+To avoid this additional integration step, we introduce maps \(\blue H_k\) whose differential is the exact generator for \(\langle \Ideal{I}^{(k)}, \D t\rangle^{(\infty)}.\) The re-adaptation process mentioned earlier, subprocedure~\ref{adapt:a}, amounts to rewriting the components of these smooth maps so that the image of the pullback \(\blue\Image (\J H_k)^*\) is preserved.

 \begin{remark} Manipulating the integrals of the exact generators suggests integrating all the Frobenius systems in the derived flag~\eqref{eqn:flag}.
-This would, of course, be much worse than what is suggested in either~\cite{Gardner1992} or~\cite{DSouza2018, DSouza2021}.
 In Section~\ref{sec:example:algorithm}, we show that integration is only required for the differential ideals \(\langle \Ideal{I}^{(k)}, \D t\rangle^{(\infty)}\) at which \(k\) is a \emph{distinct} transverse controllability index. \end{remark}